polybase/polybase-db-docs/docs/write-data.md

 ### Creating your own wallet

 You can create your own app-owned wallet (public/private key) allowing you to encrypt/decrypt values without having to ask the user for explicit permission each time.
-The private key should still be encrypted using a users existing wallet or a password, but rather than encrypting a specific value, you encrypt the private key.
+The private key should be encrypted using a users existing wallet or a password, but rather than encrypting a specific value, you encrypt the new private key.

-That means you only need to ask the user a single time for permission to decrypt their private key, and then use that private key to decrypt all other received values.
-It is then your responsibility to ensure that the encrypted private key is kept safe.
+That means you only need to ask the user a single time for permission to decrypt the private key, and then use that private key to decrypt all other values.
+It is then your responsibility to ensure that the encrypted private key is kept safe, which could be either stored locally in browser storage or in Polybase.

 Here is an example: